opensafely-core/job-runner-dependencies/README.md

+# DEPRECATED

+We now deploy job-runner as a docker iamge.

+## job-runner-dependencies

 This is contains the pure-python dependencies needed to run job-runner.

 It is intended for use in OpenSAFELY backends, where we can access Github but